 Reason #6: Thrush

 Another cause of pain during breastfeeding, thrush is a yeast infection that often develops when the candida fungus enters the nipple through cracked skin.
-The pain associated with nipple thrush, which is experienced after nursing, is usually described as sharp and unbearable.
+The pain associated with nipple thrush, experienced after nursing, is usually described as sharp and unbearable.
 Thrush can also appear on your baby in the form of a lesion on the tongue, irritation around the lips or cracked lips.

 What To Do: Nipple thrush needs treatment, so consult a doctor right away.
 This way, both you and your little one can receive the right medications.

-Breastfeeding Pain Is Inevitable But You Can Overcome It
+Breastfeeding Pain Is Inevitable, But You Can Overcome It

 Mama's Choice Team

 The Mama's Choice PH team is composed of three Mamas who are dedicated to spoiling their little ones with lots of cuddles, playtime and the occasional sweets, of course. <3